 2.1 Establish CO2e Emissions Avoidance Source and Mechanism

 The source of the GHG avoidance is where the enabling effect takes place.
-This is identified by looking at the complete life-cycle of the solution.
+Where possible this is identified by looking at the complete life-cycle of the solution.
 The enabling effect can occur in various life-cycle stages, for example:

 As such, the products and services are analysed across the following product life-cycle stages to identify sources of emissions and the potential enabling effect of climate change solutions: